 The Tibetan capital, Lhasa, has warmer winters than Beijing, where the temperatures don’t raise from below zero Celsius.
 As if that wasn’t enticing enough, traveling to Tibet during the winter can also be a much economical option than heading there during the peak season, and permits to enter the region are also easier to obtain.
 Many pilgrims arrive to Tibet during those cold days too, which offers for a very authentic experience.

-Every season has its pros and cons, so visitors should think of how far they’re willing to step out of their comfort zone to plan their trips accordingly.
+Every season has its pros and cons, plus many famous attractions in China earn their fame by their rich history and amazing architecture which are not much affected by seasons, so visitors should think of how far they’re willing to step out of their comfort zone to plan their trips accordingly.